vkamat93/vkamat93/README.md

 # Hi, I’m Vikrant! 👋

-I’m a professional Android developer by day and a passionate web developer by night.
+I’m a professional Android developer working in Automotive domain for my day job and a passionate web developer, which started out as a hobby.
 With strong skills in Java, Kotlin, Python, and Next.js, I’m on a journey to become a freelance full-stack developer, crafting modern web experiences using React, Tailwind CSS, and Framer Motion.

 ---